HP-34C: Programming

 The common method of converting registers to program memory allowed the calculator a maximum of 210 program steps.
 Programming features such as indirect jumps provides substantial capability to the calculator's programmer.

 The HP-34C shipped with an "applications" manual that included two games (Moon Rocket Lander and Nimb).
 The winner was announced via calculator spelling by turning the display upside down and the words BLISS or I'LOSE (55178 or 3507,1) were displayed.
 A game of blackjack was easily programmable by converting some of the registers to lines of program.

 Pedigree

 The calculator was superseded, in 1982, by the HP-15C.

-Although it is argued the HP-41C (introduced late 1979 and only a matter of months after the HP-34C) was a replacement for the HP-34C, they were in fact differentiated as much by price (the HP-34C being 50% that of the HP-41C) as by functionality and performance (the HP-41C being the first HP LCD-based and module-expandable calculator, with its standard functionality lacking the root-finding and integration capabilities as well as the gamma-function implementation of the HP-34C though).
-This price difference allowed those with economic constraints to still buy a high-end HP (HP-34C) scientific programmable within a reasonable cost.
-As such they were sold side-by-side for a number of years.
+The HP-41C — introduced July 16, 1979, a few months before first deliveries of the HP-34C in October 1979 — was a separate product line from the HP-34C.
+They were differentiated as much by price (the HP-34C being 50% that of the HP-41C) as by functionality and performance.
+The HP-41C was the first HP LCD-based and module-expandable calculator, with alpha input, while the HP-34C was a fixed-purpose design with a red LED display.
+The price difference allowed those with economic constraints to still buy a high-end HP (HP-34C) scientific programmable within a reasonable cost.
+As such, they were sold side-by-side for a number of years.